dfki-ric-underactuated-lab/robust_codesign/README.md

 <img width="210" src="results/media/RTCcartpoleVer.png">
 </div>

-### Citation (Preprint)
+### Aknowledgements and Citation (Preprint)

+Code contained in [software/python](software/python/) has been inspired by pre-existing software of DFKI GmbH.
+It's usage has been agreed with the owner.

 Copyright on the material in this webpage has been transferred to IEEE for ICRA 2024: F. Girlanda, L. Maywald, S. Kumar and F. Kirchner, "Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability," 2024 IEEE International Conference on Robotics and Automation, Yokohama, Japan, 2024 <!-- , doi: TBD . -->

-A pre-print is now available in arxiv, you can cite it with the following BibTeX citation:
+A pre-print is now available in arXiv, you can cite it with the following BibTeX citation:

     @misc{girlanda2024robust,
       title={Robust Co-Design of Canonical Underactuated Systems for Increased Certifiable Stability},
       author={Federico Girlanda and Lasse Shala and Shivesh Kumar and Frank Kirchner},
       year={2024},
       eprint={2403.10966},
       archivePrefix={arXiv},
       primaryClass={cs.RO}
       }

-### Aknowledgements
-Code contained in [software/python](software/python/) has been inspired by pre-existing software of DFKI GmbH.
-It's usage has been agreed with the owner.

 </div>